 June 9, Zhang Yingying, a visiting scholar to UIUC went missing on her way for an open house.
 Later, Christensen was arrested and confirmed to be the kidnapper, but he refused to tell where Zhang or her body is.
 Zhang’s friend posted relative information on Wechat for help from the beginning.
 The suspect was on a forum called “abduction 101”.
 Also, he was an active member of FetLife.com.

 June 22, a nanny set a fire in a luxurious high-rise apartment in Hangzhou, Zhejiang province and the mother and three children were killed in the fire.
 In addition to blaming the nanny, the father and other netizens also raised doubts about the property management company.
 First of all, during the fire, the fire alarm didn’t work.
 Secondly, it took them more than an hour to start to put out the fire.
 Thirdly, the securities didn’t have the necessary knowledge about fire emergency and they wasted precious rescue time on “getting approval from superior”.
-Currently, the father keeps posting and asking for the truth and justice on Weibo even thought some of his posts were deleted by Sina Weibo, which makes netizens even angrier.
+Currently, the father keeps posting and asking for the truth and justice on Weibo even though some of his posts were deleted by Sina Weibo, which makes netizens even angrier.

 July 6, the first communist party branch was established in a live streaming platform company, with 18 online celebrity members.

 In July, several VPNs were taken down from the Apple app store.
 And the government has required telecom operators to block any VPN use.